aRTy42/POE-ItemInfo/README.markdown

 1. Install AHK (http://ahkscript.org)
 2. Download this zipped [file](https://github.com/thirdy/POE-TradeMacro/archive/master.zip) and extract.
 3. Run _POE-ItemInfo.ahk_.
 4. Default league is set to Essence.
-For hardcore league, edit *TradeMacro.ahk*.
+For hardcore league, edit *TradeMacro.ahk* and find this line:

+`LeagueName := "Essence"`

+change it to

+`LeagueName := "Hardcore Essence"`

 More features to be included in the future.